Dragi2k/EMU/docs/software_setup.md

 MMU_CALIBRATE_BOWDEN
 ```
 The unit calibration is now done and the unit is ready to be used!

+## First start up
+Follow the below first start up procedure to validate correct wiring of the EMU.

+1. Load filament to each gate.
+The filament should be parked right before the post stepper sensor.
+In the UI, verify that the MMU Pre Gate sensor for the lane is marked as **detected** and the MMU Gear sensor for the lane is marked as **empty**.
+If not, you have them wired backwards.
+Swap their position in the mmu_hardware.cfg file.
+2. Run the MMU_TEST_MOVE MOVE=50 command.
+Verify that the MMU Gear sensor for the lane is marked as **detected**.
+If not, you may have a wire break in the system.
+3. Press the eject button.
+The filament should now be ejected from the unit.
+If not, you may have a wire break in the system.
+4. Verify that the LEDs change color as the filament is inserted.
+From off to white for the eject button and off to white (if not using spoolman) for the led inside the box.
+If not, you may have either a power issue to the LED's or the in-out wiring sequence in the LED chain is wrong.
+5. Validate your sync feedback sensor wiring.
+Bring the two sides of the bowden tube together.
+The tension switch should be showing as **detected** in the UI.
+Move the two sides of the bowden tube away from each other till the switch clicks.
+The compression switch should be showing as **detected** in the UI.
+If not, you have them wired backwards.
+Swap their position in the mmu_hardware.cfg file.
+6. Home the printer, load filament to the first lane and type T0.
+The hotend should heat up to 230C and load filament to the toolhead.
+If the filament crashes to the extruder entry, your bowden distance calibration is off.
+If there is excessive material coming out of the nozzle, the toolhead calibration is off.

+**After you have setup your Cut Tip macro** parameters:
+1. Type MMU_UNLOAD.
+The toolhead should cut the filament and rewind to the EMU.
+2. If the toolhead fails to cut, the cut tip macro is not configured correctly

 ## Next Steps
 Finally you have to set up your slicer to recognise and operate with a multi-material unit.
 More instructions can be found here: https://github.com/moggieuk/Happy-Hare/wiki/Slicer-Setup